-Our schools will be closed in observance of the following holidays: New Year's Day, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving (two days), and two days at Christmas.
+Our schools will be closed in observance of the following holidays: New Year's Day, Good Friday, Memorial Day, Juneteenth, Independence Day, Labor Day, Veteran's Day, Thanksgiving (two days), and two days at Christmas.
 Holidays falling on Saturday will be observed on the previous Friday.
 Holidays falling on Sunday will be observed on the following Monday.

-Teacher Work Days
+Teacher Work-Days

-In addition to annual Holidays observed by ACWLC families and team members, ACWLC will be closed two additional days to be used as teacher work days.
+In addition to annual Holidays observed by ACWLC families and team members, ACWLC will be closed one additional day to be used as a Teacher Work-Day.
 These days may vary among MLK Day, Presidents Day, Veterans Day, or another day that we identify as appropriate, and will be important development days for our teachers as they participate in essential training workshops and work to enhance the learning environment of the classrooms.
 Any additional scheduled Teacher Workday periods (such as a half-day on the Friday in August prior to public schools starting) will be announced to parents with a minimum of two months' notice.